opentdf/docs/docs/components/key_access.md

-# Overview
+# Key Access Service

-The Key Access Server (KAS) is responsible for managing the lifecycle of cryptographic keys and providing access to those keys for encryption and decryption of a TDF.
+The Key Access Service (KAS) is responsible for managing the lifecycle of cryptographic keys and providing access to those keys for encryption and decryption of a TDF.
 KAS can be thought of as an out-of-the-box **Policy Enforcement Point** (PEP) for the OpenTDF platform.

 ## RPC Methods